MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Mailbox.md

 ```

 ### -SingleItemRecoveryEnabled
-The SingleItemRecoveryEnabled parameter specifies whether to prevent the Recovery Items folder from being purged.
+The SingleItemRecoveryEnabled parameter specifies whether to prevent the Recoverable Items folder from being purged.
 Valid values are:

 - $true: Single item recovery is enabled.
-The Recovery Items folder can't be purged. and items that have been deleted or edited can't be removed.This is the default value in Exchange Online.
+The Recoverable Items folder can't be purged, and deleted or edited items can't be removed.
+This is the default value in Exchange Online.
+For more information, see [Enable or disable single item recovery for a mailbox in Exchange Online](https://learn.microsoft.com/exchange/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-single-item-recovery).
 - $false: Single item recovery isn't enabled.
-The Recovery Items folder can be purged, and, items that have been deleted or edited can be removed.
-This is the default value in [Exchange On-premises](/exchange/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-single-item-recovery).
+The Recoverable Items folder can be purged, and deleted or edited items can be removed.
+This is the default value in Exchange Server.
+For more information, see [Enable or disable single item recovery for a mailbox](https://learn.microsoft.com/exchange/recipients/user-mailboxes/single-item-recovery).

 ```yaml
 Type: Boolean
 Parameter Sets: (All)